How Crypto Is Shaping the Digital Revolution

 From a strictly financial perspective, crypto appears — at least on the surface — to contradict Perez’s idealized version of deployment in which highly speculative and self-referential forms of finance diminish in comparison to those that are more tightly coupled with the production of real goods and non-financial services.
 However, there are at least two reasons why using this frame is too limited to analyze crypto and the context in which it has emerged.
 The first focuses on the relationship between financial and production capital, and more generally the adoption and real-economic effects of ICT since the early 2000s, while the second frames crypto-financial innovation as entirely consistent with — and indeed, explicitly anticipated by — Perez’s theory.

 First, it is certainly true that the aftermath of both the dot-com stock market crash and the GFC ended up doing little to reduce financialization.
-In many leading countries, the size of the financial sector and the importance of financial instruments in facilitating economic processes (including the activities of non-financial businesses) has not decreased.
+In many leading countries, the size of the financial sector and the importance of financial instruments in facilitating economic processes has not decreased.
 In relative terms, financial capital has not given way to production capital (which in many Western countries has been declining anyway due to deindustrialization), and the line between the two has generally become more blurred.
 This has been enabled partly by the impact of loose monetary policy on the financial sector, partly by the weakness of post-crisis reforms in discouraging financialization, and partly by digital technologies (including crypto) that have greatly improved access to financial knowledge, tools, and markets, both for retail and institutional participants.
 In addition, the ICT Revolution coincided with the global rise of technology-focused venture capital and crowdfunding over the Internet that have subsidized continued experimentation and growth in both traditional fintech and crypto, especially after the GFC.

 However, the relative size of the financial industry should be viewed in a broader context of ICT’s impact on society.
 In absolute terms, the role of production capital in the mass rollout of digital infrastructure, products, and non-financial services over the past two decades — a core feature of the deployment stage — has been nothing short of impressive.
 In addition to Big Tech, which now includes some of the largest companies in the world, there’s a long tail of other well-established firms that have delivered digital information and services to the fingertips of tens of millions of organizations and billions of individuals — certainly in the leading economies, but increasingly also in the less developed regions of the world.
 In short, the digital and the intangible in everyday life, work, and consumption have become important aspects of the real economy, even if not always accounted for by traditional economic measures.